ibllex/wp-theme-tailwind-boilerplate/README.md

 ### Prepacked Plugin

 Wordpress theme should not include plugin functionality, see [here](https://make.wordpress.org/themes/handbook/review/required/#6-plugins) for detail.
-But sometimes we need to develop additional features for the theme and don't want to to create a separate project for maintenance.
+But sometimes we need to develop additional features for our theme and don't want to to create a separate project for maintenance.
 For that, we provide a simple way to develop the plugin and the theme in the same place and install the plugin with [tgm](http://tgmpluginactivation.com/) when release.

 If you don't need this feature, just do this: